 While the range of emotional expression of birds can be hotly debated, there are prominent emotions that can be seen in many wild birds.

-- Love / Affection: Gentle courtship behavior such as mutual preening or sharing food shows a bond between mated birds that can easily be seen as love.
+- Love and affection: Gentle courtship behavior such as mutual preening or sharing food shows a bond between mated birds that can easily be seen as love.
 Parent birds are just as caring toward their hatchlings, which may be a demonstration of parental love.
 While these emotions may not last beyond one breeding season or brood, they can be strong bonds nonetheless.
 Birds that mate for life may show love toward one another in many ways, including sharing companionship throughout the year just as human mates will.
 Devoted mates may protect one another, share food resources, or do other things to show their affection and caring.

-- Fear / Tension: Frightened birds exhibit several behaviors that demonstrate their fear.
+- Fear and tension: Frightened birds exhibit several behaviors that demonstrate their fear.
 Quick flight and escape is the most common reaction to fear and is the same fight-or-flight response humans use.
 Other fear indicators include freezing in place, crouching, increased respiration rate, widened eyes, and alarm or distress calls.
 These are all similar fear indicators to humans freezing in fear, a racing heart, and screams of terror.
 Parent birds may also show fear for their offspring by using different distraction displays or other tactics in an attempt to lure predators away from vulnerable chicks.

-- Anger / Rage: Anger is one of the emotions most commonly seen in birds.
+- Anger and rage: Anger is one of the emotions most commonly seen in birds.
 Angry bird behavior might include threatening postures, hisses, or other intimidating noises and even lunges, wing slaps, bites, and other attacks.
 In the air, angry birds may dive at intruders or competitors, even colliding with them or chasing them away from the area.
 Backyard birders frequently see this type of behavior at feeders, and birds can also demonstrate anger in the field when their territory or nesting area is invaded.

-- Grief / Sadness: Grief is a complex emotion and just as all humans react differently when grieving, birds can also react differently.
+- Grief and sadness: Grief is a complex emotion and just as all humans react differently when grieving, birds can also react differently.
 In many cases that behavior may not be recognized as grief right away.
 For example, if a grieving bird were to shut down (denial, commonly recognized as the first stage of grief), its behavior may appear unchanged.
 Birds have been documented as obviously looking for a lost mate or chick, however, and listless behaviors and drooped postures are common indicators of grieving birds.
 Some grieving birds may make piteous cries, perhaps hoping that a lost mate or companion might respond.

 Emotion or Instinct?

-Bird emotions are not clear cut, and there is much debate over whether behaviors that might look emotional are really heartfelt expressions or just instinctual behavior.
+Bird emotions are not clear cut, and there is much debate over whether behaviors that might look emotional are heartfelt expressions or just instinctual behavior.
 For example, a pair of birds engaged in courtship behavior may not have any emotional connection, but could simply be seeking the most viable mate to produce strong, healthy offspring.
 Similarly, other behaviors can also be defined in terms of a bird's survival.
 Fear is necessary to evade predators, anger helps defend a territory or feeding area, and grief is an attempt to recover the effort from a lost mate or chick.
 Even positive emotions such as joy and love could simply be humans viewing birds in human-like terms.
 The debate is two-sided, however; human emotional behavior has similar survival purposes in terms of choosing a mate, avoiding danger, and staying healthy.
 In either case for both birds and humans, the line between emotion and instinct is a thin, blurry one.

 Using Bird Emotions to Be a Better Birder

-Whether or not birds actually feel emotions, birders who can pick up on the subtle, emotion-like clues in bird behavior can improve their birding skills.
+Whether or not birds feel emotions, birders who can pick up on the subtle, emotion-like clues in bird behavior can improve their birding skills.

 - If birds seem happy with certain foods, offering more of that food will attract more birds to the yard.
 Watch for birds that eat certain foods quickly, pick through seed for their favorite tidbits, or even become bold enough to be hand-fed for the best treats.